practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Raku (Perl 6)/README.md

 <br/>

-It looks to me that the latest Rakudo on MoarVM version, here 2025.08, can run my [microbenchmark program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Raku%20(Perl%206)/random_bitstring_and_flexible_password_generator.raku) a little bit faster, albeit with still over 5 seconds execution time, than my prior installation with version 2022 that I (probably) installed with means of Ubuntu 24 LTS.
+It looks to me that the latest Rakudo on MoarVM version, here 2025.08, can run my [microbenchmark program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Raku%20(Perl%206)/random_bitstring_and_flexible_password_generator.raku) a little bit faster, albeit with still over 5 seconds execution time, than my prior installation with version 2022, which I installed with means of Ubuntu 24 LTS: _$ sudo apt install rakudo_

 <br/>